 Next the surgeon and patient will talk through the areas that the prospective patient would like treating, marking out on the patients body the areas that will be targeted.
 This will hopefully give the patient a realistic understanding of what can be achieved.

-Post treatment the targeted area will be securely wrapped in supportive bandages in an attempt to both improve the shape of results and reduce the swelling.
+Post treatment the targeted area will be securely wrapped in compression garments in an attempt to both improve the shape of results and reduce the swelling.
 If the patient has undergone a general anaesthetic then they will be required to rest and refrain from driving, operating heavy machinery, drinking alcohol for 24 hours.

 A nurse will advise patients on after care and some mild pain killers may be prescribed to treat any discomfort.